arturo-j-martinez-ii/qlplus-template/README.md

 1. Begin connecting...

-**CONGRATULATIONS!!! 🥳 You've succesfully built your own Wearable Sensor that you can use and enjoy wherever you desire!**
+**CONGRATULATIONS!!! 🥳 You've succesfully built your own PROJECT NAME that you can use and enjoy wherever you desire!**

 Thank you so much for taking the time to build your own!
 Feel free to modify the project fit your needs and share your creation with others!